BilkentCompGen/tardis/README.md

 	docker run --user=$UID -v /path/to/inputs:/input -v /path/to/outputdir:/output tardis [args]

 - ```[args]``` are usual arguments you would pass to tardis executable.
 Be careful about mapping.
 You need to specify folders respective to container directory structure.
 - You need to map host machine input and output directory to responding volume directories inside the container.
-These options are specified by '-v' argment.
+These options are specified by '-v' argument.
 - Docker works with root user by default. "--user" option saves your outputs.